 Is it all about digital games?

-Am I able for a game jam?
+Am I able for this event?

 YES!
 You like games, and having fun.
 You don’t have to be a programmer, if you can draw, tell stories, make music, and more… come along!
 We need more designers, crafters and makers!